14 Common Problems with Outdated Websites

 Business is fluid, and inevitably you will pivot and grow over time.
 Maybe you’ve developed a new product offering, revenue model, secondary target audience, or changed your address?
 All of these are reasons that you may need a new website.

-If you’ve gone through a business change with customer-facing implications, you need to show that on your website.
+You need to show that on your website if you’ve gone through a business change with customer-facing implications.
 Having updated and correct information on your website builds credibility and makes your website trustworthy.
 Having an outdated website creates the opposite impression.

 12. Outdated Design Elements

 One of the most common problems with outdated websites is outdated design elements.
 These include page layouts with the HTML table element, splash or intro pages, or anything that still uses Flash.
-Virtually no one uses these anymore, as CSS is a far more robust design and development tool.
+No one uses these anymore, as CSS is a more robust design and development tool.

 If your website contains any of these elements, and a few sites still do, it is time you got a new website!
 An outdated website is not mobile-friendly, contains invalid HTML code, and is not SEO-friendly.
 They have got to go!